markphip/devops/README.md

 There are a lot of concepts to know and learn within Continuum.
 The order in which you want to learn different concepts is up to you.
-The order below is the sequence in which the "story" flows and is arranged such that you configure an item before you need to reference that item in some other part of the system.
+The order below is the sequence in which this particular cookbook or story" flows and is arranged such that you configure an item before you need to reference that item in some other part of the system.

 In some places, this does mean learning about a concept perhaps a little sooner than you might be ready for.
 However, if you follow this sequence you can set up a working value stream and then revisit the concepts as you learn more.